joshnthny89/IT-portfolio/Linux-Labs/Lab-09-Incident-Response/README.md

 ---

-## Step 6 – Collect Recent Log Activity
+## Step 6 – Review Recent System Log Activity

-Reviewed recent system log entries.
+Examined the most recent system log entries to identify any events that could assist in understanding recent system activity.

 ### Command Used